Sixth Form Experience Curriculum Personal Development Student Support and Guidance Our Policies Summer challenge

 Wellbeing

-At the Bicester School we recognise that the Sixth Form can be a challenging time and that young people face an increasingly diverse range of possibilities and pressures.
+At the Bicester School we recognise that the Sixth Form can be a challenging time, and that young people face an increasingly diverse range of possibilities and pressures.
 All members of staff will support students in becoming content, confident young people ready to fully engage with the world.
 However, this policy does not constitute a medical or mental health service.
 If such services are required, the Bicester School will always follow appropriate referral routes to suitably qualified professionals.

-There are many descriptions of wellbeing and defining it as a single concept presents many challenges.
-It the Bicester School Sixth Form, we define wellbeing as a state in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to their community.
+A state in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to their community.

 We do not define wellbeing as the absence of challenge, difficulty or ill health, nor is it a constant state of happiness or good health.
 Rather, wellbeing is the recognition and acceptance that we all live in a state of balance or equilibrium that can be affected by life events and challenges.
 Our usual state of balance is something that is unique to us all and based on our own experiences and story.